 - Click on the first Start Date in your data table.
 Right click over it, select Format Cells, then General.
 Write down the number you see.
-In my case it is 41334 Hit Cancel because you do not want to actually make or any change here.
+In my case it is 42064.
+Hit Cancel because you do not want to actually make any changes here.

 - In the Gantt chart, select the dates above the bars, right click and choose Format Axis.

-- Change Minimum to Fixed and enter the number you recorded.
+- Change the Minimum bound to the number you recorded.

-- Change Major unit to Fixed and enter 2, for every other day.
+- Change the Major unit to 2, for every other day.
 You can play with this to see what works best for you.

 - Select Close.

 If you want to make your Gantt chart look a little nicer, remove most of the white space between the bars.